Rarely a problem? Language models exhibit inverse scaling in their predictions following few-type quantifiers: Experiment 1: Replication of

 \subsection{Materials}

-In our study, we use all the experimental stimuli from two experiments carried out by \citet{urbach_2010_QuantifiersMoreLess}.
+In this experiment, we use all the stimuli from two experiments carried out by \citet{urbach_2010_QuantifiersMoreLess}.
 These are made up of 120 sentence frames with 8 different sentence types falling into 4 experimental conditions, for a total of 960 sentences.
 The 4 conditions had a 2x2 design---each stimulus was either typical (T) or atypical (A), and had either a \textit{most}-type or \textit{few}-type quantifier.
 An example of the 8 sentence types comprising one sentence frame is shown in (\ref{ex:stimulus_set}).

 \begin{subexamples} \item \textit{Most} squirrels gather \textbf{nuts}...
 (T, \textit{most}) \item \textit{Most} squirrels gather \textbf{nails}...
 (A, \textit{most}) \item \textit{Few} squirrels gather \textbf{nuts}...
 (T, \textit{few}) \item \textit{Few} squirrels gather \textbf{nails}...
 (A, \textit{few}) \item Squirrels \textit{often} gather \textbf{nuts}...
 (T, \textit{most}) \item Squirrels \textit{often} gather \textbf{nails}...
 (A, \textit{most}) \item Squirrels \textit{rarely} gather \textbf{nuts}...
 (T, \textit{few}) \item Squirrels \textit{rarely} gather \textbf{nails}...
 (A, \textit{few}) \end{subexamples}